 All in all, Planable is the best reasonably-priced ContentCal alternative for teams who are looking for that extra layer of security and collaboration seamlessness.

-- Integrations with Instagram, Facebook, YouTube, Twitter, LinkedIn, Google My Business, and TikTok.
+- Integrations: Instagram (Reels, Stories, Carousels), Facebook, YouTube (including Shorts), Twitter, LinkedIn, Google My Business, Pinterest, and TikTok.

-- Drag & drop content calendar to plan content and campaigns in advance.
+- Calendar: drag and drop to plan content and campaigns in a sleek content calendar in advance.

-- The ability to schedule/approve posts in bulk with List View.
+- Bulk scheduling: schedule and approve posts in bulk with List View.

 - No social listening features.

 - Enterprise: contact Sales for more details.

 Planable is ideal for collaboration-heavy teams, marketing agencies, and brands of all shapes and sizes.
 Its approval software features are an essential companion to client-centric social media management.